 Some day soon, an oil & gas industry representative will probably tell a journalist, or a politician, or a concerned parent: “Fracking water is as safe as dish soap.
 Check out the 2014 University of Colorado study.”

 And of course that will be horribly wrong, but very few people will know why.

+So why would New York ban fracking?
+Didn’t the University of Colorado just say fracking chemicals are as safe as soap?
 Things can go pretty far off track when science meets the press, and when we hear or read shallow generalizations based on studies inaccurately interpreted, we wonder how it could have happened.
+Continue reading

 By Bill Kovarik